protontypes/open-sustainable-technology/README.md

 - [CAMP](https://github.com/open-atmos/camp) - Allows a given chemical mechanism to be solved in atmospheric models with different aerosol representations.
 - [pyaerocom](https://github.com/metno/pyaerocom) - An open international initiative of scientists interested in the advancement of the understanding of the global aerosol and its impact on climate.
 - [py-smps](https://github.com/quant-aq/py-smps) - Python package for analyzing and visualizing size-resolved aerosol data from a variety of aerosol sizing instruments.
+- [MONET](https://github.com/noaa-oar-arl/MONET) - An open-source project and Python package that aims to create a common platform for atmospheric composition data analysis for weather and air quality models.

 ### Meteorological Observation and Forecast
 - [METplus](https://github.com/dtcenter/METplus) - A verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.